The Complete 2021 Holiday Shipping Checklist

-Just like the local news forecasts those incoming winter storms, you can use current data to help forecast this year’s holiday shipping rush too!
+Just like the local news uses data to forecast those incoming winter storms, you can use current data to help forecast this year’s holiday shipping rush!

 Staff Up For Holiday Shipping

-Ultimately, try to ensure you have enough staff ready to fulfill and ship any orders as soon as they arrive.
-When it comes to order fulfillment, the last you want during the holidays is a backlog!
+Ultimately, try to ensure you have resources and safety measures in place to fulfill and ship orders as soon as they arrive.
+When it comes to fulfillment, customers are always happy to get an order earlier than expected!

-Clean and declutter everything and take the time to organize your warehouse, while also getting rid of anything that isn’t absolutely critical.
-Another good idea is to draw out a map of your floorplan to see how it can be optimized and made more efficient and intuitive for employees to move around quickly.
+Declutter, sanitize, and organize your warehouse while also implementing appropriate safety measures for your staff.
+Another good idea is to draw out a map of your floorplan to see how it can be optimized and made more effective and safe for employees to move around.
 Adopting strategies such as slotting and optimizing your inventory turnover can also help!

 Have a Strong Communications Plan in Place

-In addition to letting your couriers know of any changes to your shipping schedule, effective communication with customers is also vital.
-If, for example, a shipment has been delayed due to bad weather, be sure to let them know immediately by email, website updates and social media posts.
+In addition to letting your couriers know of any changes to your shipping schedule, effective communication with customers is vital.
+If, for example, a shipment has been delayed due to bad weather, be sure to let them know immediately by email, text, website updates, and social media posts.

 Crucially, make sure your customers also know your company’s order and shipping cutoff deadlines.
 A Christmas present that arrives on December 26 without any warning is guaranteed to disappoint much more than the standard lump of coal.

 Know Which Courier Shipping Solutions Work Best

 Shop around for the best options available when it comes to choosing a shipping solution from a courier.
-For best results, compare couriers carefully to find out which one offers the best deal for you, taking into account factors such as cost, delivery times, reliability, coverage and the like.
+For best results, compare couriers carefully to find out which one offers the best deal for you, considering factors such as cost, delivery times, reliability, coverage, and the like.

 Develop a Seamless Returns Process